 VLOPs are subject to more stringent obligations, including increased content moderation measures and transparency reporting.

 Non-compliance with the Digital Services Act can result in fines of up to 6% of a company’s annual global turnover.
-This highlights the EU’s commitment to ensuring robust enforcement of online safety regulations.
+This highlights the EU’s commitment to ensuring strong enforcement of online safety regulations.

 Platforms are categorized based on size, with very large online platforms (45 million users in the EU) facing more stringent obligations.
 This includes measures to combat the spread of illegal content and ensure user safety.

-The act outlines standards for content moderation, requiring platforms to employ measures to prevent the dissemination of specific types of content, including terrorist content, child sexual abuse material, and hate speech.
+The act outlines standards for content regulation on social media, requiring platforms to employ measures to prevent the dissemination of specific types of content, including terrorist content, child sexual abuse material, and hate speech.

 Platforms are mandated to provide transparency reports detailing their content moderation actions.
 Authorities are empowered to assess the effectiveness of content moderation measures.

-What is the Impact of the Digital Services Act on Content Moderation?
+Impact of the Digital Services Act on Content Moderation

 -